shreshthsaini/CHUG/README.md

 ---
 ## 📜 Citation
-If you use CHUG in your research, please cite our ICIP 2025 paper:
+If you use CHUG in your research, please cite us:

 ```bibtex
 @inproceedings{saini2025chug,